kjfallon/cyberseed-appsec-backdoor-client/README-HOW-TO-BUILD.txt

 BUILDING:

 This project is written in Java.
-This project contains many java source code files (class files) and includes dependencies on many open source java libraries.
+This project contains many java source code files (class files) and includes dependencies on many open source Java libraries.
 Java source code must be compiled with a Java compiler into bytecode and then executed in in a Java Virtual Machine (JVM).

 We have made this very simple to do using Maven which is the most popualar build tool for Java.
 Maven will download